 In some battalions, the last company was a heavy-weapons or machine-gun unit.
 The platoons of these companies are usually either broken down among the infantry companies or represented in CO: BFTB as a single platoon with the same number as the battalion.
 In these regiments you will see that some company numbers are skipped between battalions - the missing numbers belong to the companies that have been broken up in the game.
 For example, in 15 FJ Regt, there are three battalions, each of three FJ companies, a mortar platoon, and an infantry gun platoon.
 The companies in I Bn 15 FJ Regt are numbered 1st, 2nd and 3rd; in II Bn you have 5th, 6th, and 7th; and in III Bn you have 9th, 10th, and 11th.
 Directly under regiment control is the 13th mortar Coy and Pak (anti-Tank) Platoon.
 So where are the 4th, 8th, and 12th companies?
 They are the heavy weopons companies, each comprised of four heavy machine-gun squads, an infantry gun platoon and a mortar platoon.
-The heavy machine-guns are allocated to the FJ Coys in each battalion, and the remaining mortar and infantry gun platoons have been simply given the same number as the battalion.
+The heavy machine-guns are allocated to the FJ Coys in each battalion.
 The PzJg Coy - comprised of one anti-tank gun platoon and 3 panzerschreck platoons - has been broken up and its panzerschreck platoons allocated to each of the companies and the anti-tank gun platoon remains as the 14th company in the Regiment.